Updated on August 30th, 2022 by Bob Ciura

 3M has more than 50 technology platforms and a team of scientists dedicated to creating innovation.
 Innovation has made it possible for 3M to obtain over 100,000 patents throughout its history, which keeps many potential competitors at arm’s length.
 3M continues to invest heavily in research and development and aims to spend around 6% of annual sales on R&D.

-Even though the company remained profitable during the Great Financial Crisis, this does not mean it is immune to recessions.
+Even though the company remained profitable during the Great Recession, this does not mean it is immune to recessions.
 However, it is this consistent profitability that has afforded 3M the ability to continue increasing its dividend through multiple economic cycles.
 3M is currently trading well under our fair value estimate and could be a great addition to a retirement portfolio.

-High-Yield Retirement Stock #4: Innovative Industrial Properties (IIPR)
+Best Retirement Stock #4: Innovative Industrial Properties (IIPR)

 This best dividend stock selection is from Josh Arnold.